User Experience and Customer Experience: Definitions, Roles, and Issues

 The impressions, perceptions, and emotions generated by the experience, which shape overall satisfaction.

-This integrative view was popularized by Donald Norman in the 1990s, who defined user experience as “the responses and perceptions of a person resulting from the use, or anticipated use, of a product, service, or system.”
+This integrative view was popularised by Donald Norman in the 1990s, who defined user experience as 'the responses and perceptions of a person resulting from the use, or anticipated use, of a product, service, or system'.

 Today, user experience extends well beyond digital interfaces, applying to any human–machine interaction and to service design.